mearashadowfax/ScrewFast/README.md

   * Developers seeking alternatives might consider the [remark-toc](https://github.com/remarkjs/remark-toc) plugin.

 > [!NOTE]
 > Currently, there are no planned improvements or known bugs.
-If you encounter any issues, please report them on our [issues page](https://github.com/mearashadowfax/ScrewFast/issues).
+If you encounter any issues, please report them on our [issues page](https://github.com/mearashadowfax/ScrewFast/issues) or [start a discussion](https://github.com/mearashadowfax/ScrewFast/discussions/new/choose) to share ideas, suggestions, or ask questions.

 ## Getting Started